 There are several other developers waiting in line, and they’re as qualified as you are.
 Pointing out a unique reason makes you a suitable choice for the position.
 Bringing something different to the table gives you a competitive advantage.

 3. Show that you can exceed expectations

-When companies are hiring, it’s like taking a leap of faith because they can not be really sure that you can deliver until they see you in action.
+When companies are doing technical hiring, it’s like taking a leap of faith because they can not be really sure that you can deliver until they see you in action.
 Resumes are quite easy to forge these days, and people even use other developers’ portfolios to secure jobs.

 This is why a candidate who exceeds expectations puts the recruiter’s mind at ease.

 To humans is err.
 Even if you want to appear as a suitable person for the position, don’t portray yourself as a perfect candidate.
 Be sure to talk about your weaknesses in a way that shows you’re self-aware.
 You want to sound authentic, not clumsy.

 Many developers work in teams, especially if you’re part of a large corporation.
 You need to be flexible enough to accommodate other people’s ideas.
 Companies want a team of developers that can work together to make their business great.

 6. Be ambitious

 This means you should have the answer to the question, “where do you see yourself in five years?” or any other question in that line.

 Go back to the basics because recruiters tend to test your knowledge in the field you specialized in.
 If this is your first interview after graduation, you might want to go back to your notes.